The GDAQ™

 When the instrument was validated, what people actually attend to in groups sorted cleanly into four kinds of attention.
 They're not a checklist — they're a field of vision.
 You'll run strong on some and quiet on others; the useful question isn't am I aware, it's what am I systematically under-noticing.

-- Roles and Authority Attention to who holds authority, formal and informal: who speaks, who gets listened to, who's quietly granted the right to act.
+- Authority-Role Lens validated as Roles and Authority Attention to who holds authority, formal and informal: who speaks, who gets listened to, who's quietly granted the right to act.
 The dimension that did the most work in the data.

-- Body Language A distinct observational channel, not a footnote to "people skills."
+- Behavioral Lens validated as Body Language A distinct observational channel, not a footnote to "people skills."
 Posture, who leans in and who sits back, whether the body agrees with the words — often the most honest signal in the room.

-- Awareness of Self and Relationship to Others The reflective layer: noticing what's stirring in you while you're in the group, alongside reading the others.
+- Sensemaking Lens validated as Awareness of Self and Relationship to Others The reflective layer: noticing what's stirring in you while you're in the group, alongside reading the others.
 Using yourself as an instrument.

-- Group Context and Purpose The quiet foundation: how the group formed, how long it's been together, what it's actually for — and whether everyone in the room agrees on that.
+- Context Lens validated as Group Context and Purpose The quiet foundation: how the group formed, how long it's been together, what it's actually for — and whether everyone in the room agrees on that.

 The four dimensions stack into three layers — context shapes the behavior you can see, which interpretation renders meaningful — all of it resting on the use of self as instrument: your own reactions, read as data about the room.
 Read in the wrong order and you misdiagnose it.